owenmcfadden2/RecipeAnalysis/README.md

 </div>

 ## Framing a Prediction Problem
-For our prediction problem, we are forming a **regression** problem to predict the rating (as a continuous float, not on a discrete 1-5 scale) of a recipe based on characteristics that are known before the review is submitted.
+For our prediction problem, we are forming a **classification** problem to predict the rating (on a discrete 1-5 scale) of a recipe based on characteristics that are known before the review is submitted.
 Our response variable is **rating**, so that given all of the recipes features (like number of steps, number of ingredients, etc.) we could predict whether the recipe is "good" (rated highly).
-We're going to use **RMSE and R-squared** to evaluate the accuracy of our model.
+We're going to use **RMSE** to evaluate the effectivness of our model along with **R-squared**.

 ## Baseline Model
 For our **baseline model**, we used two features:
 1. **has_description** (nominal): A column we added for this model, indicating whether or not a recipe has a written description
 2. **n_ingredients** (quantitative): Number of ingredients in the recipe

+Importantly for both our base and our final model, we sampled from our overall dataframe so our models wouldn't take forever to run.
+We sampled a random 50,000 recipes and based our model on those.
+Otherwise, the code would take too long to run.

-We trained a linear regression model using **pipeline**, by **one-hot encoding** has_description and leaving n_ingredients as is.
+We trained a random forest classification model using **pipeline** and default variables, by **one-hot encoding** has_description and leaving n_ingredients as is.

 **Model Performance**:
-Training RMSE: 1.334
+Training RMSE: 1.471
-Test RMSE: 1.346
+Test RMSE: 1.485
-Since our **RMSE** is relatively large, our model's predictions are usually off by quite a lot.
+Since our **RMSE** is fairly similar, it's clear we're not overfitting our data.

-Training R-squared: 0.000148
+Training R-squared: 0.723
-Test R-squared: 0.00007
+Test R-squared: 0.725
-Since our **R-squared** is nearly zero, almost none of the variation in the ratings can be explained by our model.
+Since our **R-squard** is fairly high, it seems we're not doing that bad of a job predicting data

 ## Final Model
 For our **final model**, we used five features: